 When you're managing a remote team, not having the ability to easily read the room when you walk in can be quite jarring.
 It's also more difficult to have a quick chat to discuss an issue or congratulate your team on good performance.
 That absence of face-to-face interaction means soft skills can be forgotten.

-So, technology plays an essential role in helping team leaders to communicate better with their team and adapt their management style.
+So, employee experience technology plays an essential role for managers.
+It helps team leaders to communicate better with their team and adapt their management style.

 Why technology impacts employee experience more than ever